"

 Aphasia

-For patients with aphasia, who have trouble encoding and decoding messages, try to use less language.
-This doesn’t mean dumbing down your message – just use plain language and as few words as necessary to get the message across.
+People with aphasia have trouble encoding and decoding language so using LESS language can help them to understand.
+This doesn’t mean oversimplifying your message – just use plain language and as few words as necessary to get it across.
+Response choice questions may be more effective than open-ended questions.

 Speech disorders